ezodude/orra/README.md

 We're just getting started and are ironing out the details of a **Local Development Environment**.

-You create an Orra app, then decorate any function with an `app.step` to create a workflow.
+Use the [Orra SDK](libs/orra) to create an app instance, then decorate any function with an `app.step` to create a workflow.
 The steps are then orchestrated by Orra to execute the workflow.

 For example: